ElhanM/ws-chat-app/README.md

-# Real-Time Chat Application with Websockets
+# Real-Time Chat Application with WebSockets

 WS Chat App is a chat application built with NestJS, Next.js, and TypeScript.